electronifie/chain-builder/README.md

 **@param** `fn function(\*,\*, function(\*,\*))` a function that receives an error as the first parameter or the last call's result as the second, and a callback as the final parameter that takes the transformed error or result.

 #### #run(initialValue, cb)
-Run the chain, with initialValue primed to be the first.
+Run the chain from the beginning, with initialValue available to the first method via `previousResult()`.
 _e.g._
 ```javascript
 var jsonParser = request()